arcus-azure/arcus.observability/docs/preview/03-Features/sinks/azure-application-insights.md

 ## FAQ

-### Q: Why is it mandatory to provide a instrumentation key?
+### Q: Why do I have to configure an instrumentation key (connection string) when using the Application Insights sink

 While the native Azure Application Insights SDK does not enforce an instrumentation key we have chosen to make it mandatory to provide one.